6 Months Of Combat, And No Victor In Syria's Biggest City

 You can still hear shots.
 But peering through a tiny little hole in a stone wall separating the two sides, this particular part of government-held Aleppo looks like a no man's land.
 There's a lot of trash, abandoned buildings, a mosque that looks like it's been abandoned.

 The shots are from a government sniper, posted on top of one of those abandoned buildings.
-Although there's not much fighting here anymore, government soldiers sometimes try to pick off rebel fighters stationed here or civilians who cross from one side to another.
+Although there's not much fighting here anymore, government soldiers sometimes try to pick off rebel fighters or civilians who cross from one side to another.

 In recent months, rebels have realized that fighting for inches along these front lines is no way to win a war.
 So while a small number of fighters hold the front, the rest have turned their attention to government air bases that ring the city.

-Rebels believe if they can cut off the government's ability to re-supply its troops, Aleppo will fall.
+Rebels believe if they can cut off the government's ability to resupply its troops, Aleppo will fall.

-And he says he has no idea if rebels who recently captured another major airbase near here will come and help or just keep the weapons they seized to themselves and fight elsewhere.
+And he says he has no idea if rebels who recently captured another major air base near here will come and help, or just keep the weapons they seized for themselves and fight elsewhere.